balaji1974/nosql/mongodb/README.md

 ## MongoDB Atlas - Cloud - Free for personal use - Limited capability
 https://www.mongodb.com/cloud/atlas
-This can be easily connected with MongoDB Compass
+This can be easily connected with MongoDB Compass/Mongo Shell

+## Installing mongodb shell on Mac
+### brew install mongosh

 References: